OEF/oef-specifications/oef_spec_draft.rst

     numbers are equal, then one with a pre-release tag will always be deemed earlier (lesser) than one without."

+- An oef leave cannont contain another oef leave.

-- The root folder can be an oef leave but then only one measurement can be included in the oef file as an oef leave cannont contain another oef leave.
+- The root folder can be an oef leave but then only one measurement can be included in the oef file (see point above).

 - ...